-In this paper we introduce holographic diagrammatic software for quantum information, and we illustrate its use.
-Our software captures two directions of thinking that we describe below: algebra to topology; and topology to algebra.
-We use the term "holographic," since one can translate any algebraic protocol into diagrams, and we may simplify the algebraic computation using topological isotopy.
-This describes the direction algebra to topology.

-The inverse direction, topology to algebra, is more interesting.
-In this paper, we recover some fundamental concepts in quantum information by following topological intuition.
-This philosophy also leads to new concepts and applications.
-One can introduce diagrammatic protocols and translate them into the usual algebraic protocols using our dictionary of the holographic software.
+In this paper we introduce holographic diagrammatic software for quantum information, and we illustrate its ise.
+We use the term "holographic," since one can transate any protocol into diagrams, and we may simplify the algebraic computation using topological isotopy.
+The inverse direction is more interesting.
+We can introduce digrammatic protocols and translate them to the usual algebraic protocols using our dictionary of the holographic software.
 This provides a new framework to explore the efficient simulation of physical systems [1-3].